 “This home-based model can play a vital role in urban agriculture and has the potential to directly impact health by tying the garden to the household,” said the report’s lead author, DR. Kartika Palar.
-Participants in the trial gardening program not only received the benefits of enjoying home-grown fresh produce, they reported reductions in stress and an increase in exercise.
+Participants in the trial gardening program not only received the benefits of enjoying home-grown fresh produce, but they also reported reductions in stress and an increase in exercise.

-The benefits of urban gardens extend well past those living in food deserts or who just dig growing their own fruit and vegetables, according the Britain’s University of Sheffield.
+The benefits of urban gardens extend well past those living in food deserts or who just dig growing their own fruit and vegetables, according to Britain’s University of Sheffield.
 In fact, Sheffield reports that converting just about 10 percent of a city’s green and/or unused areas to gardens could generate 15 percent of a city’s local produce needs.

-“It will take significant cultural and social change to achieve the enormous growing potential of our cities – and it’s crucial that authorities work closely with communities to find the right balance between green space and horticulture.
+“It will take a significant cultural and social change to achieve the enormous growth potential of our cities – and it’s crucial that authorities work closely with communities to find the right balance between green space and horticulture.
 But with careful management of green spaces and the use of technology to create distribution networks, we could see the rise of ‘smart food cities’, where local growers can support their communities with fresh, sustainable food,” explained Professor Duncan Cameron, the study’s co-author.

 Lots of people have already dug into the concept (pun intended) of starting vegetable gardens out of boredom, in response to pandemic food issues or some combination of issues.
 Regardless of their reasons, retailers are reporting twice the usual demand for all kinds of seeds.
 Gardeners, in fact, appear to be flocking to vegetables high in nutrients, such as kale, spinach and other quick-to-grow leafy greens.
 “Spinach is off the charts,” according to Jo-Anne van den Berg-Ohms, owner of Kitchen Garden Seeds in Bantam, Connecticut.

 Obviously, start by identifying your potential space whether it’s a few pots, a bit of lawn or a more ambitious section of earth.
-Also make sure that any new garden doesn’t violate local zoning or homeowner association rules.
+Also, make sure that any new garden doesn’t violate local zoning or homeowner association rules.